donoso-eth/perpetuals-use-cases/docs/signless.md

 - Create new session keysif needed
 - Use session keys to sign following transactions

-Once signless is activated, the ransactiosn will be relayed to the SessionKeyContract and forwarded to the target contract, in our case the Perpmock contract
+Once signless is activated, the transactions will be relayed to the SessionKeyContract and forwarded to the target contract, in our case the Perpmock contract

 ### Why Gelato Web3 Relayer?